data-akiran/data-akiran/llm-sql-copilot/README.md

 # 🤖 LLM SQL Copilot

 A full-stack AI-powered SQL assistant that allows users to query databases using natural language.
-Built with Llama 3, LangChain, FastAPI, PostgreSQL, and Streamlit - all fully dockerized.
+Built with Groq (Llama 3.1), FastAPI, PostgreSQL, and Streamlit - all fully dockerized.

 ## 🚀 Features